-Since 1996 thousands of investors and traders have trusted us for a complete trend following trading education.
-Investors from 70+ countries have learned that trading systems and educational materials we provide, along with the interpretation of those materials and our personal coaching, are worth far more than advertised prices.
+Since 1996 thousands of investors and traders have trusted my research and systems for a complete trend following trading education.
+Investors and traders from 70+ countries have learned that trading systems and educational materials I provide, along with the interpretation of those materials and my personal coaching, are worth far more than advertised prices.

-That said, in a world where some believe “free” (e.g. stock picking sites, chat rooms, free everything, infomercials, get rich quick schemes, etc.) is the path to an easy fortune, there are occasional reservations from investors concerned about spending on education.
+That said, in a world where some believe “free” (e.g. stock picking sites, chat rooms, free everything, infomercials, get rich quick schemes, etc.) is the path to an easy fortune, there are sometimes reservations about spending on education.

-To that we say: Start with the basics.
+To that I say: Start with the basics.

 All investors and traders should dig in.
 All of that money-making insight has been acquired through an intense 15-year period of research, and carefully sewn together for easy understanding.
-Even if you never come to us for additional training, the podcast, the books, film and websites are one of a kind resources found nowhere else.
+Even if you never come to me for additional training, the podcast, the books, film and blog are one of a kind resources found nowhere else.

 “In economics, fixed costs are business expenses that are not dependent on the activities of the business.
 They tend to be time-related, such as salaries or rents being paid per month.”

 “Sunk costs are retrospective (past) costs which have already been incurred and cannot be recovered.
 Traditional economics proposes that an economic actor does not let sunk costs influence one’s decisions, because doing so would not be rationally assessing a decision exclusively on its own merits.”